Is disability a political issue?

 You might also like

 11SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-Disabled campaigners have vowed to fight
+A minister has admitted that it

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A major international disability arts and human
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A leading disabled activist was left